Predictive inference for travel time on transportation networks: Discussion

 \section{Discussion}

-Our results build under the assumption that the distribution of speed over road segments has a periodic mean and covariance function (cyclostationarity) with respect to time.
-Under such assumption we establish the normality of the ratio of travel time to distance.
-This suggests that the empirically observed~\citep{woodard2017predicting,guo2012multistate} log-normality of travel time is an artifact of the topology of the network, i.e.~the distribution of distance influenced by urban planning.
-By conditioning on distance, travel time is at most a mixture of normals.
+Our results build on the assumption that the distribution of speed over road segments has a periodic mean and covariance function (cyclostationary) with respect to time.
+Under such an assumption, we establish the normality of the ratio of travel time to distance.
+This suggests that the empirically observed~\citep{woodard2017predicting,guo2012multistate} log-normality of travel time is an artifact of the network topology, i.e.~the distribution of distance influenced by urban planning.
+By conditioning on distance, travel time is at most a mixture of normals. {By conditioning on start/end locations, travel time is a mixture of a mixture of normals, here the first mixture is over possible routes.}

-With such observation, it is not surprising that regression-based models have shown promising results in travel time modeling, such as the estimation of travel time for emergency vehicles in \cite{westgate2016large}, travel variability in \cite{woodard2017predicting}, and others \citep{budge2010empirical, westgate2013travel}.
-In particular, our work suggest a Gaussian form as a population-style distribution for travel time, where both, the mean and variance scale with distance.
-For example, an \(N(n\mu, n\sigma^{2})\), where \(n\) is the number of road segments and \((\mu, \sigma^{2})\) are map (possibly traffic bin) specific mean and variance constants.
-A more catered and trip-specific model is of the form \(N(\mu_{i}, \sigma_{i}^{2})\), where \(\mu_{i}\) is the \(i\)th trip mean, as the sum of average travel times of the \(n\) segments of the route with \(\sigma_{i}^{2}\) being the covariance of the components of the sum.
+With such observations, it is not surprising that regression-based models have shown promising results in travel time modelling \citep{westgate2016large, woodard2017predicting,budge2010empirical, westgate2013travel}.
+In particular, our work suggests a Gaussian form as a population-style distribution for travel time, where both the mean and variance scale with distance.
+For example, an \(N(n\mu, n\sigma^{2})\), where \(n\) is the number of road segments and \((\mu, \sigma^{2})\) are map- (possibly traffic bin-) specific mean and variance constants.
+A trip-specific model is of the form \(N(\mu_{i}, \sigma_{i}^{2})\), where \(\mu_{i}\) is the \(i\)th trip mean, as the sum of average travel times of the \(n\) segments of the route with \(\sigma_{i}^{2}\) being the covariance of the variables of the sum.